jmmoore/jmmoore.github.io/_posts/2020-06-17-Minimum-Viable-Day.md

 I have a habit of overcommitting.

 With the best intentions, I set lofty personal and professional goals.

 For a while, everything is great.
 I'm hitting my marks, doing everything on my list.

 Then, something happens.
+We miss a workout, or sleep in too late, or spend a Saturday locked to the couch playing a video game.

+After a temporary setback, everything falls apart.

-Everything falls apart.
-If you're anything like me, you've experienced this exact cycle of behavior.
+If you're anything like me, you've gone through this exact cycle.
+For me, it's happened over and over.

 Here's what I'm telling myself in an effort to short-circuit it: